KPI in recruiting / key figures in recruitment

 Other key figures

-The above list is not exhaustive.
+The above list is not complete.
 Two other metrics that are often mentioned are as follows:

 Evaluation & analysis of recruitment key figures